vuejs/docs/src/guide/essentials/list.md

 ### Mutation Methods

-Vue is able to detect when an reactive array's mutation methods are called and trigger necessary updates.
+Vue is able to detect when a reactive array's mutation methods are called and trigger necessary updates.
 These mutation methods are:

 - `push()`
 - `pop()`